jl-oclinux/SecWinBatchMode/dists/swln/README.md

-# SWLN - SWMB on your Local Network
+# Template to extend SWMB on your Local Network

 SWLN (Local Network) is just a template to show you how to use and deploy SWMB on your network.
 You can use SWMB differently from SWLN, see for example the [Kaspersky uninstall](../uninstall-kaspersky/) project for workstations.
+With SWLN, all your extensions/ developments / modifications are in your project space and you can use SWMB without any modification.

 In order to have a fully functional SWMB, we must place these files in the `C:\ProgramData\SWMB` tree.